 Frederick Sayen was an avid gardener and world traveler.
 In 1912 he purchased a 30 acre parcel of land not far from the family rubber mill in Hamilton Square, NJ.
 He built a bungalow style home and surrounded it with plants and flowers acquired while he traveled the world.
 His collection includes species from China, Japan and England, many of which are still flourishing today.
 According to Harry Robinson, Sayen Garden's horticulturist, there are more than 1,000 azaleas and nearly 500 rhododendrons thriving under the vigilant care of the dedicated Sayen Gardens groundskeepers.
 Spring unveils a magnificent display of color and beauty with more than 250,000 flowering bulbs, as well as dogwoods, heirloom azaleas and rhododendrons.
 Mother's Day marks the garden's annual Azalea Festival.
 Throughout the year annual and perennial displays fill the gardens with splendor, highlighting the many walking trails, fish ponds and gazebos that permeate the grounds.

 Situated in historic Hamilton Square, Sayen House and Gardens provide a welcome sanctuary for nature lovers, garden enthusiasts and history buffs alike.
 Along with this breathtaking scenery as nature's perfect background, Sayen Gardens is available for a variety of functions and gatherings, including wedding receptions, bar and bat mitzvahs, private parties, holiday parties, showers and business meetings and luncheons.
 Outside ceremonies may be arranged with special permission.
-The house can accommodate up to 110 people for dining and 150 plus for assembly.
-We have 4 catering companies available to accommodate the most discriminating palate.
+The house can accommodate up to 98 guests.
+We have 3 catering companies available to accommodate the most discriminating palate.

 Sayen House and Gardens